 You might also contact your local, provincial or national orthodontists association or society for a list of certified practicing orthodontists in your area.

 Search for Orthodontists in Your Area Online

-'Good orthodontist near me' (or 'good orthodontist near BC and Alberta) is a popular search term for a reason - the Internet can be a valuable source of information if you know where to look and how to put the data you find in context.
+'Good orthodontist near me' (or 'good orthodontist near BC) is a popular search term for a reason - the Internet can be a valuable source of information if you know where to look and how to put the data you find in context.

 Using your favourite search engine, you will likely be able to find at least a few orthodontists in your area who are taking patients.